open-contracting/software-development-handbook/docs/python/tests.rst

 Testing
 =======

-You should write tests as you write code – not as an afterthought once the project is nearly complete.
+You should write tests as you write code – not as an afterthought once the project is complete.

 .. seealso::

    :ref:`File naming and directory layout<layout-tests>` for tests

-Style guide
+Write tests
 -----------

 Test code tends to be written once and only read when the test fails.
 As a result, test code tends to be poorly written, with a lot of copy-pasting between test methods, which makes intent unclear.